skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 ## Bicycling related query types

-Routing API provides a few bicycling related query types:
+Routing API provides few bicycling related query types:

 -	Query types **bikeRentalStations** and **bikeRentalStation** can be used to query one or all city bike rental stations and bikes that are available in Helsinki
 - Query types **bikeParks** and **bikePark** can be used to query one or all city bike parks that are available in Helsinki